chewyfish/trust0/docs/Examples.md

 ```
 [example] $ ./run-chat-tcp-example.sh
+If example requires secondary authentication credentials, please use "user1", "pass1"
 Enter an available port for the trust0 gateway: 8400
 Enter an available port for the chat service: 8500
 Enter an available port for the chat proxy: 8501